Big Brothers Big Sisters of America: Growth and unification (1951–2003)

-Modernization and Innovation (2004–onwards)
+Modernization and innovation (2004–onwards)

-Big Brothers Big Sisters of America (BBBSA) marked its centennial in 2004, entering a period of expanded outreach and public engagement.
-In 2006, First Lady Laura Bushpublicly supported the organization's mission, continuing a legacy of presidential recognition.
-A 2007 Super Bowl PSA featuring competing coaches significantly increased national awareness of the program.
-In 2011, BBBSA received the American Institute of Philanthropy's highest rating, an A+, and Philanthropedia ranked it as the #1 nonprofit for at-risk youth.
-The following year, in 2012, BBBSA released its first nationwide Youth Outcomes Survey, providing data on the program's impact across multiple areas of child development.
-In 2013, BBBSA faced scrutiny following an audit by the U.S. Department of Justice, which found the organization in material non-compliance with several grant requirements.
-The audit led to the freezing of grant disbursements and questioned $19,462,448 in funding, recommending that $3,714,838 in undisbursed funds be redirected.
-As a result, BBBSA implemented reforms, including replacing its management team and introducing stricter financial oversight policies.
+Big Brothers Big Sisters of America (BBBSA) marked its centennial in 2004.
+In 2006, First Lady Laura Bushpublicly supported the organization.
+A 2007 Super Bowl PSA featuring competing coaches promoted the program.
+In 2011, BBBSA received the American Institute of Philanthropy's A+ rating, and Philanthropedia ranked it as the #1 nonprofit for at-risk youth.
+In 2012, BBBSA released its first nationwide Youth Outcomes Survey, providing data on the program's impact across multiple areas of child development.
+In 2013, BBBSA had an audit by the U.S. Department of Justice that identified non-compliance with grant requirements.
+The audit led to the freezing of grant disbursements.
+The organization implemented reforms, including replacing its management team and introducing stricter financial oversight policies.
 In a settlement with the Justice Department, the organization paid $1.6 million and agreed to enhanced compliance measures, including regular audits, a compliance team, an employee code of conduct, whistleblower protections, and disciplinary policies for financial misconduct.
 The claims resolved by this settlement were allegations only, with no determination of liability.
 In 2015, BBBSA relocated its national headquarters to Tampa, Florida.

 In November 2020, Big Brothers Big Sisters of America appointed Artis Stevens as its first Black CEO.